Mysterio: Ultimate Marvel

-An alternate universe variant of Mysterio from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of Mysterio from Earth-1610 appears in the Ultimate Marvel universe.
 This version is later revealed to be a series of robotic avatars created by the Mysterio of Earth-616 that serves as a probe for him.

 Ultimate Universe

-An alternate universe variant of Mysterio from Earth-6160 appears in Ultimate Spider-Man.
+An alternate universe version of Mysterio from Earth-6160 appears in Ultimate Spider-Man.
 This version is a lieutenant of Wilson Fisk who controls Brooklyn on his behalf and later joins his Sinister Six to combat the Green Goblin and Spider-Man.

 "Mysterio" is later revealed to be a moniker shared by five individuals who derive their powers from a magical amulet, alternate between each other on a weekly basis, and are aware of the Maker tampering with their world.
-At present, Gwen Stacy, Quentin Beck, Robbie Robertson, James Wesley, and Mister Negative's sister Aihan are among the group's ranks while Gwen's father George Stacy appears as a previous member.
+At present, Gwen Stacy, Quentin Beck, Robbie Robertson, James Wesley, and Mister Negative's sister Aihan are among the group's ranks, while Gwen's father George Stacy appears as a previous member.